Keeping your computer secure helps you avoid malware and direct hacking attempts designed to steal your personal information.

 Keep your system and software up-to-date

-The best way to keep your laptop malware-free is to not download random things and to keep your software up to date.
-Modern browsers such as Chrome and Firefox have auto-update enabled by default, but you still need to restart them from time to time.
-Make sure to turn on auto-update for your operating system and apps to benefits from the latest security patches.
+Don’t download random things and keep your software up to date.
+Modern browsers such as Chrome and Firefox have auto-update enabled by default.
+You still need to restart them from time to time.
+Turn on auto-update for your operating system and apps to benefit from the latest security patches.

 Additional computer security

 Add a privacy screen.
 Shoulder surfing attacks are more common than you would think.
-Humans are curious by nature and will naturally glance at your screen whether you’re at a coffee shop, the library, or on a plane.
-To prevent shoulder surfing attacks and increase your privacy, add a privacy screen that limits the viewing angles.
+Humans are curious by nature and will naturally glance at your screen anywhere.
+Use a privacy screen that limits the viewing angles.

-To protect your privacy while using public Wi-Fi and prevent your internet provider from tracking your browser history, use a VPN service (virtual private network).
-The VPN encrypts the traffic between you and the VPN server, making it impossible for people on the same network to track what you are doing.
+To protect your privacy while using public Wi-Fi, use a VPN service (virtual private network).
+The VPN encrypts the traffic between you and the VPN server.
+This makes it impossible for people on the same network to track what you are doing.